alejoberman-accor/doc-ci/troubleshooting.md

 ssh android-slave-01.ci-accor.io
 ```

-If not, go on (you have to authenticate with Weboo on your smartphone to access the portal) :
+If not, go on (you have to authenticate with InWebo on your smartphone to access the portal) :

 https://portal.azure.com/